jm-janzen/navpad/README.md

 # navpad
-CLI to navigate Linux via the numpad
+CLI (written in bash) to navigate Linux via the numpad